Higher education in Switzerland

 Working in higher education in Switzerland

 Switzerland offers highly-paid positions within academia.
 Being from Switzerland is not normally a pre-requisite for the position.
 Scholars, and those particularly from French, German and Italian-speaking backgrounds work right across the higher education system.
-The number of international professors can be very high 鈥 for example over half the teaching staff at the University of Zurich are international.
+According to , the proportion of foreign professors at Swiss universities was 51 per cent in 2021.

 In French-speaking cantons, a PhD is required for all positions above 尘补卯迟谤别-补蝉蝉颈蝉迟补苍迟.
 In German-speaking cantons, it is common for PhD candidates to work as research assistants or lecturer.